squinja/squinja/README.md

 - 👋 Hi, I’m @squinja, or Emma Schaale!
-I'm a senior at the University of Rochester studying Digital Media and Comp Sci, or more specifically, Web and Game Development.
+I'm a U of Rochester grad with degrees in Digital Media and Comp Sci.
-- 🌱 I’m currently learning React.js and Three.js.
+- 🌱 I’m currently learning React.js, Node.js, and hoping to get my feet wet w/ Three.js.
+- 👨‍💻 I focus on front-end technologies (HTML, CSS [+SCSS], JavaScript [+React.js] with knowledge of full-stack development in React and Python/Flask/Jinja.
-- 💞️ I’m looking to collaborate on indie game development projects as an artist, writer, or producer role, OR web developer in a front-end role.
+- 💞️ I’m looking to collaborate as a front-end web developer on
-- 📫 Reach me on Twitter or by email: eschaale@u.rochester.edu
+- 📫 Reach me on Twitter @emschaale or by email: eschaale@u.rochester.edu

 <!---
 squinja/squinja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.